passaglia/samplotlib/README.md

 # samplot
-Module with unitilies to help with python plotting
+Utilies to help with python plotting